uccmisl/goDASHbed/README.md

 ```
 tls <godash folder location>/goDash/DashApp/src/goDASH/http/certs/cert.pem <godash folder location>/goDash/DashApp/src/goDASH/http/certs/key.pem
 ```
-add the folder location that you downloaded goDASH to Easiest way to find this location, is to open the folder that you added goDASH to, then open a terminal, type `pwd` and the reply is the folder location.
+add the folder location that you downloaded goDASH to.
+Easiest way to find this location, is to open the folder that you added `goDASH` to, then open a terminal, type `pwd` and the reply is the folder location.
 Add this output text into the `Caddyfile` replacing `<godash folder location>` as shown above.

 --------------------------------------------------------